katrinaallen586/notes/README.md

 # 2024-01-20
 - "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
 These principles serve as guidelines for creating maintainable, scalable, and adaptable software that withstands the test of time.
 They encourage modularity, loose coupling, and high cohesion in your codebase, which are fundamental to writing clean, efficient, and future-proof programs."

+# 2024-01-21
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear, concise, and maintainable code.
+Remember that code is read far more often than it is written.
+Invest time in understanding the problem domain thoroughly before diving into implementation.
+Optimize for readability and modularity as they contribute significantly to long-term efficiency and scalability.
+And always remember, premature optimization is the root of all evil."

+This encapsulates the idea that clarity and simplicity in programming are crucial for creating robust and sustainable software systems, emphasizing planning, comprehension, and avoiding unnecessary optimizations early on in the development process.